gnoul4869/gnoul4869/README.md

 "HiGamer is a website that provides digital games for gaming fans all around Vietnam.
 By doing so, HiGamer helps build a healthy community that says no to video game piracy..."

 Languages: PHP, JavaScript, HTML, CSS
-Frameworks: j Query
+Frameworks: jQuery
 Database: MySQL
-Host: 123 host.vn
+Host: 123host.vn

 -> <a href="https://www.higamer.cf/" target="_blank">HiGamer</a>
 </pre>